vipulnaik/diet-exercise-health/notes/2023-exercise-tracker.md

 tasks and meetings.
 By the time these were done. the temperature was too high.

-## 2023-10-05 and 2023-10-06: skipped strength exercises
+## 2023-10-05 to 2023-10-07: skipped strength exercises

 On 2023-10-05, I skipped strength exercises along with skipping my run (I generally do strength exercises after returning from my run as I'm warmed up).
-On 2023-10-06, I did go for my run; however, due to the heat I was exhausted by the time I returned, so I skipped strength exercises.
+On 2023-10-06 and 2023-10-07, I did go for my run;
+however, due to the heat I was exhausted by the time I returned, so I skipped strength exercises.

 I aim to do strength exercises once every two days and record skips starting the third or fourth consecutive day of skipping.
 In this